DealerDotCom/web-integration-api-docs/source/includes/_internal-locations.md

 ```

-This element is positioned in the _mobile_ header toolbar, typically next to the MyCars icon.
-The placement can be controlled with the use of an itemlist.
+> The placement can be controlled with the use of an itemlist.
 This is configured for the site in DVS, in this way:

 ```xml
 <window-preferences-override id='default-mobile:template-navbar1'>